Govindmenon69/ganeshpedia-src/docs/README.md

 ## Raagul Balasubramanian Shobana

-Raagul, a self-proclaimed gamer and FC Mobile enthusiast, adds a vibrant flair to the Ganeshpedia team.
+Raagul, a self-proclaimed gamer and FC Mobile enthusiast, adds a vibrant flair to the OrangePedia team.
 While he may not consider himself as nerdy as Anand, his passion for gaming is evident in his enthusiasm and creativity.
 Raagul's ability to connect with characters and experiences allows him to contribute engaging and relatable narratives that resonate with a broad audience.

 <img src="_media/BSRaagul.jpg"  width="300" height="300">

 ## Anand R.

 Anand R. is the brainy strategist of the team, known for his exceptional skills in chess and his deep love for all things nerdy.
 With an analytical mind and a penchant for problem-solving, Anand brings a logical approach to the creative process.
-His passion for chess not only sharpens his strategic thinking but also inspires innovative ideas that infuse the Ganeshpedia narrative with depth and intrigue.
+His passion for chess not only sharpens his strategic thinking but also inspires innovative ideas that infuse the OrangePedia narrative with depth and intrigue.
 Whether he’s analyzing chess moves or brainstorming plot twists, Anand's contributions are always insightful and thought-provoking.

 <img src="_media/AnandR.jpg"  width="300" height="300">

 ## Nikhilesh Vijayakumar

 Nikhilesh, known for his vibrant personality and charisma, is an avid gamer and YouTuber with a quirky obsession for ice cream that is exactly six inches long.
-His love for gaming infuses the Ganeshpedia project with a fun and energetic spirit.
+His love for gaming infuses the OrangePedia project with a fun and energetic spirit.
 Nikhilesh’s presence on social media amplifies the team's reach, as he shares their adventures with a growing audience of followers.
 His playful approach to storytelling, combined with his love for ice cream, often leads to hilarious and unexpected plot developments that keep readers engaged.

 <img src="_media/GTA.jpg"  width="300" height="300">

 ## Govind Sabitha Menon

-At the heart of Ganeshpedia’s online presence is Govind Sabitha Menon, the talented developer and designer.
-With a keen eye for aesthetics and a knack for creating user-friendly interfaces, Govind ensures that Ganeshpedia is not only informative but also visually appealing.
+At the heart of OrangePedia’s online presence is Govind Sabitha Menon, the talented developer and designer.
+With a keen eye for aesthetics and a knack for creating user-friendly interfaces, Govind ensures that OrangePedia is not only informative but also visually appealing.
 His technical expertise brings the team's creative visions to life, allowing for seamless navigation and an engaging user experience.
-Govind’s passion for design and development plays a crucial role in making Ganeshpedia a standout platform in the digital landscape.
+Govind’s passion for design and development plays a crucial role in making OrangePedia a standout platform in the digital landscape.

 <img src="_media/gigagovind.png"  width="300" height="300">

 ## Kavin M

-Kavin M is the brilliant co-developer behind Ganeshpedia, bringing his expertise and creativity to help shape this quirky and entertaining platform.
+Kavin M is the brilliant co-developer behind OrangePedia, bringing his expertise and creativity to help shape this quirky and entertaining platform.
 With a knack for detail and a passion for crafting engaging content, Kavin works tirelessly to ensure every story, recipe, and anecdote about Ganesh comes to life in the most delightful way.
-His contributions add depth and humor to Ganeshpedia, making it the ultimate go-to resource for everything about Syria’s legendary ladoo-loving leader!
+His contributions add depth and humor to OrangePedia, making it the ultimate go-to resource for everything about Syria’s legendary ladoo-loving leader!

 <img src="_media/mj.png"  width="300" height="300">